Ophelia Nick

 In addition to her parliamentary work, Nick served as Parliamentary State Secretary in the Federal Ministry of Food and Agriculture in the coalition government of Chancellor Olaf Scholz from 2021 to 2025.

 Early life and education

 Nick is the daughter of physicians Angela Voith and Konrad Schily.
 From 1993 to 2000, she studied veterinary medicine at the Free University of Berlin.
-In 2012, she completed a PhD program at the Ludwig Maximilian University of Munich.
+In 2012, she completed a PhD program at LMU Munich.

 Political career

 Nick joined the Green Party in 2010.

-From 2014 to 2018, Nick was part of Green Party’s leadership in North Rhine-Westphalia under its co-chairs Mona Neubaur and Sven Lehmann.
+From 2014 to 2018, Nick was part of Green Party's leadership in North Rhine-Westphalia under its co-chairs Mona Neubaur and Sven Lehmann.

-In the negotiations to form a coalition government of the Christian Democratic Union (CDU) and the Green Party under Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Nick was part of her party’s delegation in the working group on the environment, agriculture and consumer protection.
+In the negotiations to form a coalition government of the Christian Democratic Union (CDU) and the Green Party under Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Nick was part of her party's delegation in the working group on the environment, agriculture and consumer protection.

 In 2023, Nick joined a cross-party working group on dogs.